 TODAY IN HISTORY: The First Pony Express Run (April 3, 1860)

-During its 19 months of operation, the Pony Express reduced mail delivery time between the coasts by approximately 10 days.
+During its 19 months of operation, the Mail Express reduced mail delivery time between the coasts by approximately 10 days.
 The successful relay, however, was short lived.
-On October 26, 1861, the Pony Express succumbed to the expanding railway and telegraph system cross the North American continent.
+On October 26, 1861, the succumbed to the expanding railway and telegraph system cross the North American continent.